Corentin-Vidick/P5-heritage-housing-issues/README.md

 ### Page three - Project Hypothesis and Validation

 - Hypothesis one: the size of the house is positively correlated to the sale price.
-- Validation:
+- Validation: The correlation between features 1stFlrSF, GarageArea, GrLivArea, LotFrontage, TotalBsmtSF and SalePrice confirm this.

 - Hypothesis two: the quality/condition of the property is positively correlated to the sale price.
-- Validation:
+- Validation: The correlation between features BsmtFinType1, GarageFinish,KitchenQual or OverallQual confirm this.

 - Hypothesis three: the age of a house is negatively correlated to the sale price.
-- Validation:
+- Validation: The correlation between features GarageYrBlt, YearBuilt and YearRemodAdd confirm this.

 ### Page four - Inheritance sales price